Nature, Outdoors, Sky

 Feel

-Many of us bottle up our grief and distract ourselves as soon as we feel a bit emotional.
-It’s normal to sometimes feel numb, or want distractions.
-But feeling your feelings is a really important part of processing grief.
-If we don’t, we may end up feeling very heavy or experiencing other problems later on.
+Many of us bottle up our grief and distract ourselves when we feel emotions bubbling up.
+It’s normal to sometimes feel numb, or want distractions, but feeling your feelings is a really important part of processing grief.
+If we don’t, we may end up feeling very heavy, stuck, or experiencing other problems later on.

 Express